StRobertCHSCS/final-project-1/README.md

 ### Scoring
 Both players will start at zero points.
 Whenever a play misses and lets the ball go to side, the player on the opposite side will recieve a point.
 Whenever a player reaches seven points, they will win the game.
 There is a max of 13 games
 ### Functionality and Limitations
+When playing the game, some players may play for fun.
+This is fine for this game, except that at there is a max of 13 games, not unlimited.